PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 The classic complaint we hear is that in Windows, Tab Completion is so much less helpful than for example in Bash.
 This is mostly because <kdb>CTRL</kdb>+<kdb>Space</kdb> is hard to discover, unless somebody shows you.
-Same menu choice as in Bash, but you can pick your preferred option using the arrow keys and each option may come with some documentation:​​​​​​
+Same menu choice as in Bash, but you can pick your preferred option using the arrow keys and each option may come with some documentation:

 ![Console excerpt, showing a menu of parameter options for dir](./tab-completion.png)